Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 ---
 ## Update - September, 1, 2026

-Gave short entry on how flying works in the chontrol scheme section of this text file.
+Gave a short entry on how flying works in the control scheme section of this text file.
 I just experienced it for the first time today and to change the vertical angle you are flying at, you use the right stick to control your altitude.

 ## Update - August, 29, 2026